GuilhE/KMP-ComposeUIViewController/README.md

 Instead of relying on the `xcodeproj` gem to manage Xcode project references on every build, the SPM export mode generates a local Swift Package at `{iosAppFolderName}/{exportFolderName}/` (e.g. `iosApp/Representables/`).
 This keeps the iOS side clean: no gem dependency on CI, no Ruby toolchain required for day-to-day development, and no `.pbxproj` manipulation on every build — just a standard Swift Package that Xcode resolves natively.

-On every Xcode build, the plugin hooks into `embedSwiftExportForXcode` and runs the `exportToSpm` task, which:
+On every Xcode build, the plugin hooks into `embedAndSignAppleFrameworkForXcode` or `embedSwiftExportForXcode` and runs the `exportToSpm` task, which adapts automatically to the export mode in use:

+**Swift Export** (`swiftExport { moduleName = "..." }`):
-1. Creates a stable symlink `build/SPMBuild/SwiftInterfaces → {arch}/{config}/dd-interfaces` — the `Package.swift` path never changes when switching between simulator and device.
+1. Creates a stable symlink `build/SPMBuild/SwiftInterfaces → {arch}/{config}/dd-interfaces`.
-2. Updates `{exportFolderName}/Package.swift` using `unsafeFlags` to point to the pre-compiled Swift module interfaces instead of depending on the KMP source package.
-This avoids Xcode recompiling the KMP module with a mismatched deployment target.
+2. Updates `Package.swift` with `unsafeFlags(["-I", "SwiftInterfaces"])` pointing to pre-compiled Swift module interfaces.
+This avoids Xcode recompiling the KMP source package with a mismatched deployment target.

+**ObjC Export** (`binaries.framework { baseName = "..." }`):
+1. Creates a stable symlink `build/xcode-frameworks/current → {config}/{platform}`.
+2. Updates `Package.swift` with `unsafeFlags(["-F", "xcode-frameworks/current"])` pointing to the framework directory.
+Swift resolves `import {frameworkName}` from there without recompiling the KMP source.

+**Both modes:**
 3. Syncs the KSP-generated `.swift` files into `{exportFolderName}/Sources/{exportFolderName}/`.

+Using pre-compiled build artifacts (instead of declaring the KMP module as an SPM source dependency) is what keeps `Package.swift` stable across simulator/device switches and eliminates deployment target mismatch errors.

 After `./gradlew clean`, the `Package.swift` is automatically reset to a stub (no external dependencies) so Xcode can still open the project without resolution errors.
 Re-run `createRepresentablesPackage` to restore the full setup.